Brightify/Fetcher/README.md

 `StandardInputEncoding` represents two encodings that all `DataEncoder` understand.

-`.queryString` encodes the input data into the request url (`http://url.xxx?param1=value`).
-As shown in examples in [Quick overview](#quick-overview) this may also be done manually. `.queryString` has a disadvantage, that the input data must be a dictionary.
+`.queryString` encodes the input data into the request URL (`http://url.xxx?param1=value`).
+As shown in examples in [Quick overview](#quick-overview) this may also be done manually. `.queryString`'s disadvantage is that the input data must be a dictionary.

 `.httpBody` simply sends the data in the request body.
-Concrete encoding depends on `DataEncoder` implementation (may be JSON, XML, etc.).
+Encoding depends on `DataEncoder` implementation (may be JSON, XML, etc.).

 ### RequestPerformer